 7. “Sale,” “sharing,” and targeted advertising

-We do not sellyour personal information for monetary consideration.
+We do not sell your personal information for monetary consideration.
 Some laws treat certain disclosures of personal information for cross-context behavioral advertising as "sharing" or non-monetary sales.
 We configure analytics and marketing tools to minimize such use; where a state law applies and you have a right to opt out of sale/sharing or targeted advertising, you may exercise it as described in Section 9.
 We do not knowingly sell or share personal information of consumers under 16 without affirmative authorization where required.

 8. Retention